mariotoffia/goasciidoc/README.md

 }
 ```

-Everything is rendered using go templates and it is possible to override each of them using the `-t` switch.
-Take a look at `defaults.go` to view how such may look like.
+Everything is rendered using go templates and it is possible to override each of them using the `-t` switch (or if in same folder using `--templatedir` switch).
+Take a look at `defaults/*.gtpl` to view how such may look like.
 It is standard go templates.

 All code is parsed thus you may annotate with asciidoc wherever you want, e.g.